 Lai-Sang is a Senior Lecturer in the Department of Psychology.
 She is the Course Leader for MSc Applied Child Psychology.
-She is also the admission tutor in the department, organising NTU Open Days.
-She is also the Year 3 Single Honours tutor, providing student support across the cohort.
+She is also the admission tutor in the Department of Psychology, organising NTU Open Days.
 She is a module leader of modules on developmental psychology and disorders at both undergraduate and postgraduate levels.
 She also teaches undergraduate tutorials, research methods and critical thinking in Educational and Developmental Psychology.
 She is also a project supervisor supervising research projects at both undergraduate and postgraduate levels, including BSc, MSc and PhD.
 Lai-Sang is currently accepting applications from prospective PhD students.

 Lai-Sang is interested in social and cognitive development in typically developing individuals and individuals with neurodevelopmental disorders, particularly Autism Spectrum Disorders (ASD) and Developmental Language Disorder (DLD).
 Lai-Sang aims to understand the basic mechanism of different kinds of social and cognitive processing and how neurodevelopmental disorders deviate from the typical developmental pathways so as to provide theoretical and practical implications.
 She also aims to understand learning and its application in education to create positive change and better outcomes for individuals with and without special educational needs.
 Currently, she works on statistical learning and collaborative online international learning.
 She also does research on the clinical aspects of ASD, including early screening and maternal mental health.
 Lai-Sang is accepting applications from prospective PhD students with relevant research interests.